brinkmanlab/irida-container/README.md

 ### Kubernetes

 All cloud deployments include a dashboard server that provides administrative control of the cluster.
-To access it, install kubectl and run `kubectl proxy` in a separate terminal.
+To access it, [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and run `kubectl proxy` in a separate terminal.
 Visit [here](http://localhost:8001/api/v1/namespaces/kube-system/services/https:dashboard-chart-kubernetes-dashboard:https/proxy/#/login) to
 access the dashboard.

-To check the state of the cluster run `kubectl describe node --kubeconfig kubeconfig_irida-cluster`.
+To check the state of the cluster run `kubectl describe node`.

 ### Existing Kubernetes cluster